 What Are Other Countries Doing?

-In 2010, the World Health Organization called for global action to reduce the impact of marketing of foods high in sugar, salt or saturated fats to children.
+In 2023, the World Health Organization updated their statement regarding food and beverage marketing to children, calling for global action to reduce the impact of marketing of foods high in sugar, salt or saturated fats to children.
+In particular, they called for comprehensive and mandatory polices that reduce exposure of unhealthy food and beverage advertising among both children and adolescents based on nutrition criteria developed by government.

 We urge Canada to join Quebec and the following nations that have policies to protect children against commercial food and beverage marketing.